Sometimes it's PH: An Early Diagnosis Campaign

 PHA’s new Sometimes it’s PH campaign strives for earlier diagnosis and treatment, urging physicians to spot the “medical zebra” - pulmonary hypertension.
 PHA invites your support and understanding of the Sometimes it’s PH campaign.

 Progress in treatment of pulmonary hypertension (PH) and the organization of the PH community has been substantial over the past 20 years.
-The PH field has progressed from zero treatments to nine, which is as many or more than all but two of the roughly 7,000 rare diseases.
+The PH field has progressed from zero treatments to twelve, which is as many or more than all but two of the roughly 7,000 rare diseases.
 Medical research and knowledge is expanding rapidly.
 Two medical structures, PH Clinicians and Researchers (PHCR) and PH Professional Network (PHPN), are active within the Pulmonary Hypertension Association (PHA).

 And yet, new research using data from the REVEAL Registry shows that there has been virtually no progress in decreasing the period from onset of symptoms to point of diagnosis.1 Today, almost 75% of PH patients are diagnosed after the disease has progressed to Class III or Class IV.2 Data from the REVEAL Registry shows that the mean time to diagnosis is 34.1+1.2 months (2.8 years) and median is 13.6 months (about 1 year).
 A significant number of patients (15.6%) receive no diagnosis for greater than five years.3

 In the 1980’s, the NIH registry showed that without treatment, patient survivability for 50% was 2.8 years.
 Twenty years ago that was an unchangeable reality for those living – knowingly or unknowingly – with PH.
-Today, with nine treatments, that is a tragedy.
+Today, with twelve treatments, that is a tragedy.
 This is the basis and the background for the initiation of Sometimes it’s PH: An Early Diagnosis Campaign.

 The Sometimes it’s PH campaign is planned for a five year duration, and the goals are clear.